MAT-IV/MAT-IV.github.io/experience.md

             <!-- Overview -->
         <h3>Overview</h3>
         <p>
-          The RoboBall platforms developed at the RAD Lab are spherical mobile robots intended for exploration, reconnaissance, and sensing in environments where traditional wheeled or legged systems are limited.
+          The Roboball platforms developed at the RAD Lab are spherical mobile robots intended for exploration, reconnaissance, and sensing in environments where traditional wheeled or legged systems are limited.
 Two primary variants were developed: a 2-ft diameter platform optimized for agility and rapid deployment, and a 6-ft diameter platform designed to carry larger payloads and extended sensing capabilities.
 Across four semesters, I contributed to the design, integration, and testing of subsystems spanning sensing, power, and data visualization for both platforms.
                   </p>

         <h3>Summer 2024 - First Term (Visualization & 6-ft RoboBall System Bring-Up)</h3>
         <p>
-          In my first semester at the RAD Lab, I focused on developing software tools and supporting the mechanical and electrical integration of the first 6-ft diameter RoboBall platform.
+          In my first semester at the RAD Lab, I focused on developing software tools and supporting the mechanical and electrical integration of the first 6-ft diameter Roboball platform.
 This phase emphasized system bring-up, debugging, and establishing reliable workflows for testing and data interpretation across subsystems.
         </p>

         <!-- Key Work -->
         <h3>Key Work</h3>
         <ul>
           <li>Developed real-time data visualization tools using ROS2 and MATLAB to monitor system states and sensor outputs</li>
-          <li>Supported mechanical and electrical integration and buildup of the initial 6-ft RoboBall platform</li>
+          <li>Supported mechanical and electrical integration and buildup of the initial 6-ft Roboball platform</li>
           <li>Assisted with system bring-up and early lab testing to validate integrated subsystems</li>
         </ul>